The Fire Sacrifices and Offerings of Israel – Introduction

 On the next day John saw Jesus coming toward him and said, “Look, the Lamb of God who takes away the sin of the world!
 (John 1:29 NET)

 In Leviticus, the Offerings and Sacrifices are listed from the perspective of God our Father looking from the Mercy Seat outward from the Holy of Holies to a lost soul standing at the Bronze Altar in the Outer Court of the Tabernacle of Moses (1).
-That is, God the Father sees us through the completed sacrifices that Jesus performed for us so we could be seen by Him as perfect in Christ.
-However, I will list them in this article from the perspective of the lost soul standing at the Bronze Altar in the Outer Court Tabernacle of Moses seeking the only way to know God the Father and that through Jesus Christ and His sacrifice for our sin and sins.
+That is, God the Father sees us through the completed sacrifices that Jesus performed for us so we can be seen by Him as perfect in Christ.
+However, I will list them in this article from the perspective of the lost soul entering the Tabernacle from the East to stand at the Bronze Altar in the Outer Court Tabernacle of Moses, seeking the only way to know God the Father.
+That is, through Jesus Christ and His sacrifice for our sin and sins.

 Non-Sweet Savor to God Offerings (our sin has an awful stench!):